 The recent crossover of jianbing to the states kind of parallels Brian’s own international origin story.
 As a student, Brian was the first Chinese major at Brandeis University, where he would play an important part in founding the school’s Chinese program.
 His first contact with jianbing — the sweet, savory, crispy breakfast pancake that would later change his life — was while studying abroad.
 The classic street food is filled with egg, scallions, sauces, chili, and generally costs about $0.50 — a broke student’s dream.

-Brian posing with Master Ban, his jianbing teacher and originator of the Mr. Bing recipe
+Goldberg with Master Ban, his jianbing teacher and originator of the Mr. Bing recipe

 After his initial China run, Brian embarked on a ridiculous journey of self-discovery, taking on pretty much any industry you can imagine.
 He became a professional athlete, competing in the World Cup luge circuit.
 He did a graduate degree in Asian Studies at Columbia, where he wrote up what he thought would be a throwaway business model called “Goldberg’s Chinese Crepes” for a class assignment.
 He got hired as a page for 30 Rock, giving bilingual tours in English and Mandarin.